 The second issue is crucial and complex.
-Most BITs define investors as natural or legal persons having a certain degree of connection with the Contracting States to the agreement.70 Nationality of the natural or legal person establishes this link.

-With respect to natural persons, principally, investment protection extends to investors who are nationals of a contracting State other than the Host State in which the investment is made.
-The nationality of a natural person is usually determined by the domestic law of the State whose nationality is claimed.
-71 However, international arbitral tribunals have declared themselves competent to rule on the challenge to nationality of a natural person.
-72
+Most BITs define investors as natural or legal persons having a certain degree of connection with With respect to natural persons, principally, investment protection extends to investors who are nationals of a contracting State other than the Host State in which the investment is made.
+The nationality of a natural person is usually determined by the domestic law of the State whose nationality is claimed.72 However, international arbitral tribunals have declared themselves competent to rule on the challenge to nationality of a natural person.73

 Other useful links used by tribunals are permanent residence, domicile, dominant nationality or combinations thereof, depending on the factual matrix and circumstances.
 Where a foreign investor claimed nationality of both USA and Peru, the tribunal found that the investor had dual nationality and both nationalities were effective.
-He was therefore entitled to seek protection under the Peru - Paraguay BIT.73
+He was therefore entitled to seek protection under the Peru - Paraguay BIT.74 the Contracting States to the agreement.71 Nationality of the natural or legal person establishes this link.

 With respect to legal persons, determining corporate nationality is more complex.
 The most commonly used criteria for determining corporate nationality is place of incorporation or the registered office.
-Alternately, the place of central administration or effective seat may also be taken into consideration.74
+Alternately, the place of central administration or effective seat may also be taken into consideration.75

 However, while this threshold of 'connection' differs in BITs, it is certain that an investor is expected to have control over its investment, in order for it to have an admissible claim before a constituted arbitral tribunal.
 The variable remains the degree of control.
-Some BITs cater to this test of effective control, while others focus primarily on the place of incorporation.
+Some BITs cater